nuuuwan/news_lk3_data/README.md

 A fire in a central China school dormitory killed 13 students and injured another，prompting the authorities to call for screening fire risks in crowded places, state media said on Saturday (20 Jan.).

 The Friday night fire killed third graders in a boys’ dormitory of Yingcai School in Henan Province, according to China Newsweek, a weekly magazine published by China News Service.
 Third graders in China are usually 9 years old.

+Firefighters quickly extinguished the blaze in a village in Nanyang city, and the head of the school was taken into custody, state media reported.

+China’s Ministry of Emergency Management called for screening to avoid “hidden fire risks in densely populated places”, and a work team was sent to guide rescue and follow-up work, Xinhua reported.

 ...